top of page

 Deadweights

-Proprioception can be improved through training, such as, balancing on wobble boards, exercise balls and training on uneven surfaces.
-Many body weight exercises could be described as proprioception training when they incorporate activities that involve balancing on one leg.
+Proprioception can be improved through training, such as balancing on wobble boards, and exercise balls, and training on uneven surfaces.
+Many bodyweight exercises could be described as proprioception training when they incorporate activities that involve balancing on one leg.

 Modern Gym Ball